Which is the best-priced personal trainer certification for you?

 Prices listed are non-promotional, full-price, non-member prices.

-Also, some of the information is presented in a very dense manner, which might be a little challenging to unpack for some aspiring personal trainers.
+Also, some of the information is presented in a very dense manner, which might be a little challenging to unpack for personal trainers without prior experience taking college courses in a health related field.

 If you are looking for ACSM CPT exam info, here are the current rates, which are subject to change.
 The ACSM CPT exam costs $399 without a ACSM membership and $299 if you are a Member Candidate.
 The membership costs $20 for the first year if you are a student and $99 or greater depending on what level membership you want for anyone else.